Explore the magnificent Jagannath Temple in Puri, Odisha. Discover its rich history, stunning architecture, and spiritual significance.

 Enhance your Puri experience with these nearby attractions:

-- Chilika Lake: Asia’s largest brackish water lagoon, 50 km from Puri, perfect for birdwatching and boat rides.
+Asia’s largest brackish water lagoon, 50 km from Puri, perfect for birdwatching and boat rides.
+Chilika Lake, spanning 900–1,165 km² across Puri, Khurda, and Ganjam districts, is the second-largest coastal lagoon in the world and the largest of its kind in India.

 Visitor Tips